Rates summary - Budget 2018-19

-The Brisbane City Council rates summary aims to help explain the differences for rates, levies, discounts and remissions as a result of the 2017-18 Lord Mayor's budget.
+This summary aims to help explain the differences for rates, levies, discounts and remissions as a result of the 2018-19 Lord Mayor's Budget.

-In order to meet Council's commitments, residential rates have risen by 2.4%.
-These funds create jobs, reduce traffic congestion and help preserve our environment.
-The increase compares to 4.7% in the 2016-17 budget.
+In order to meet Council's commitments to create jobs, reduce traffic congestion and help preserve our environment, owner-occupied residential rates have risen by 2.5%.
+This compares to 2.4% in the 2017-18 budget.

 Separate rates and utility charges

-- Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates.
-This is a level that has not changed since 1997-98.
+- Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates which is a level that has not been changed since 1997-98.

 Rate capping, discounts and remissions